Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Theoretical background

 Importantly, in the case that $\kps$ ($\ksp$) and $\gps$ ($\gsp$) vanish, phonons and spins decouple, and \eq{eom-full} reduces to the EOM for phonons and magnons separately.
 In the phonon sector, it reduces to \eq{eom-mt} which corresponds to the approach proposed by Mead and Truhlar~\cite{mead1979}.
 Meanwhile, in the magnon sector, it reduces to

 which aligns with the EOM for magnons presented in Ref.~\cite{niu1998}.
+Additionally, when $\oss$ is simplified to consider only isolated spinors, rendering inter-spin elements negligible, \eq{eom-magnon} reduces to the well-known Landau-Lifshitz equation~\cite{landau1935,niu1999}.
 Further, if the energies of phonons are considerably lower than those of magnons, \eq{eom-full} in the phonon sector also reduces to the Mead-Truhlar approach, as discussed in Ref.~\cite{bonini2023}.

 The present approach defined by \eqs{eom-full}{full-mat} uses Hessian matrices and Berry curvature tensors in terms of all DOF.
 In contrast, the minimal spin-phonon model presented in Ref.~\cite{bonini2023} included only the spin-spin component of the Berry curvature, so that $\gpp$, $\gps$, and $\gsp$ were assumed to vanish.
 Furthermore, the minimal spin-phonon model in Ref.~\cite{bonini2023} only includes one bare phonon doublet and one bare magnon.
-In Appendix~\ref{ap:sp-model}, we will discuss a more comprehensive version of the spin-phonon model which incorporates all bare phonons and magnons but still neglects $\gpp$, $\gps$, and $\gsp$, and discuss its connection to the minimal spin-phonon model and the widely employed Landau-Lifshitz equation~\cite{landau1935}.
+In Appendix~\ref{ap:sp-model}, we will discuss a more comprehensive version of the spin-phonon model which incorporates all bare phonons and magnons but still neglects $\gpp$, $\gps$, and $\gsp$, and discuss its connection to the minimal spin-phonon model and its equivalence with the widely employed Landau-Lifshitz equation~\cite{landau1935}.
+We demonstrate that our approach, through the inclusion of non-trivial $\opp$, $\ksp$, and $\osp$ terms, provides a fruitful generalization of the Landau-Lifshitz equation.